ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 First, a primer on uploading.
 This may sound obvious, but for the JW Player to work on your website, you must upload the *player.swf* file from the download (or SVN checkout) to your webserver.
 If you want to play Youtube videos, you must also upload the **yt.swf** file - this is the bridge between the player and Youtube.
 No other files are needed.

-Your :ref:`media files <formats>` and :ref:`playlists <playlists>` can be hosted at any domain.
+Your :ref:`media files <mediaformats>` and :ref:`playlists <playlistformats>` can be hosted at any domain.
 Do note that :ref:`crossdomain` apply when loading these files from a different domain.
 In short, playing media files works, but loading playlists across domains will not work by default.
 Resolve this issue by hosting a :ref:`crossdomain.xml file <crossdomain>`.

 SWFObject